 - The mean alpha should be zero, as the 3-factor model should pick up the variation in returns via a higher HML loading.

 - The mean monthly return should be zero, as the portfolios are formed by controlling for the characteristics (Size and B/M).

 - The mean alpha should be positive, as the 3-factor model may not fully pick up the variation in returns due to characteristics.

 The results are shown in Table IV of the DFF paper and below:

-So in conclusion, DFF find that over the entire sample, the results are more consistent with the factor model, whereas the results from the DT paper may be specific to a certain time period.
+So, in conclusion, DFF finds that over the entire sample, the results are more consistent with the factor model, whereas the results from the DT paper may be specific to a certain time period.
 Thus, factor models are saved!